 When something bothers you, don’t keep it to yourself.
-Express it in a cordial way.
+Express it cordially.
 Let him know about your doubts and fears.
 It’s not recommended to keep what’s torturing you hidden.
-He can’t read you mind.
+He can’t read your mind.
 And hints are not good.
 Avoid misunderstandings that can create fights and facilitate conflict resolution.

 What is an inappropriate friendship in a marriage?